 Cost of Attendance (COA)

 Cost of Attendance (COA) is based on government guidelines and average costs.
-A COA for Pell Grant includes allowance for tuition and fees, room and board, books and supplies.
-COA for Campus-Based funds (FSEOG, FWS, & Federal Loans) include the above plus transportation and personal expenses.
+A COA for Pell Grant includes allowance for Direct Expenses: charges billed to you by NWC, which appear on your NWC student account and COA for Campus-based funds (FSEOG, FWS & Federal Loans) include the above direct costs plus Indirect Expenses: Estimates not billed by NWC, but that you will likely incur due to your enrollment in the college.
 COA can only include costs of attendance for the student.
 Additional living allowances for married students or additional family members are not included in student budgets.